NoLieNoSean/NoNotes/content/Notes/TUT ALG3 2.md

 > $$
 > $(\implies)$ $f_{0}\in U_{n}$ is immediate.
 We again express $f(x)$ as in [[#^ed1d3b]].
 Since $f_{0}$ is invertible and $f(x)$ is invertible, so is $1+f_{0}^{-1}g(x)$, the inverse of which must then be given by [[#^ec78c6]], because any inverse would need to satisfy the recursive relation from multiplying out, which formally yields the series.
 Since the inverse is a (finite-degree) polynomial, the series must terminate, implying $g(x)$ must be nilpotent, which in turn implies $f_{i}$ is nilpotent for $i> 0$ by [[#^e42aa7]].

+[^1]:Why does the inverse have to be a polynomial in $g(x)$?
+You can't assume this.

 > [!note] Neat result as a by-product
 > The sum of a unit element and a nilpotent element is a unit when they commute.
 >
 > > [!Proof]-
 > > If $u$ is a unit with inverse $v$, $a$ is nilpotent, and $au=ua$, we have $u+a=u(1+va)$.
 Note that $au=ua$ implies $va=av$, which implies $va$ is nilpotent.
 Thus, $1+va$ is invertible by the same argument we used in the previous proof.
 >

+Alternatively, @conradZORNSLEMMAAPPLICATIONS24 Theorem 3.3 proves that the intersection of all prime ideals in a nonzero commutative ring is the set of nilpotent elements in the ring.

 ---